Areas of Practice

 - Lender Liability

-Frank Hill began his career as a Justice Department lawyer in the Civil Rights Division in 1966.
+Frank Hill began his career as a Justice Department lawyer in the Civil Rights Division.
 Based in Washington, D.C., he was assigned to represent the United States in civil rights litigation throughout the Deep South and westward.
-That experience could be literally trial by fire: one of his first trials at the age of 26 was a school desegregation case in Columbia, South Carolina, which he tried alone.
+That experience was trial by fire: one of his first trials at the age of 26 was a school desegregation case in Columbia, South Carolina, which he tried alone.

-Over the last few years, he has obtained numerous jury verdicts and judgments, as well as settlements, in sums well in excess of $1,000,000.
+Over the last few years, he has obtained numerous jury verdicts and judgments, as well as settlements, in multi-million dollar sums.

 In addition to complex contracts, real estate, trust and fraud cases, he has litigated successfully against many banks and lenders with recoveries well in excess of $2,000,000, each.
 Frank’s outside interests are primarily reading both literature and history, as well as gardening.